Theoretical Foundations of {\delta}-margin Majority Voting

-Finally, in a broader outlook on future work, we plan on extending the analysis herein onto other types of processes, with a focus on understanding the interplay between quality, time to completion, and payment costs.
-Ultimately, our goal is to have a set of `modular' analyses that allow practitioners to take as input the structure of a crowdsourcing task or process and provide an ex ante prediction of its behavior, without having to execute the process to see the results.
+Looking ahead, we plan to extend our analysis to other types of aggregation process, specifically investigating the interplay between quality, time to completion, and payment costs.
+Our goal is to develop a modular set of analyses that enable practitioners to input the structure of a task or process and obtain ex ante predictions of its behavior.
+This would provide valuable insights without the need to execute the process itself.
+For example, we can consider iterative tasks, where workers try to improve upon each other's work: Can we establish a framework that estimates the quality and the number of iterations until convergence?
+By investigating these aspects in future work, we aim to allow practitioners to infer cost-optimal parameters for multistage workflows in advance.